Ada-Developers-Academy/core-unit-3/state-and-event-handling/updating-state.md

 * title: Updating State
 ##### !question

-Create a generic list of steps to follow to add event-handling to _any_ component.
+Create a generic list of steps we can follow to add event-handling to _any_ component.

 ##### !end-question
 ##### !placeholder